Passing Thru - For the Curious and Thoughtful Traveler

 Sarangani

 The region of Mindanao in the south of the Philippines has received a bad rap due to news of militant insurgencies and civil conflict.
-This mostly Muslim region has endured unfavorable reputation, but it remains one of the most beautiful places in the Philippines.
+This mostly Muslim province in the Philippines has endured unfavorable reputation, but it remains one of the most beautiful places in the Philippines.

 While there certainly are areas where tourists shouldn’t visit, the vast majority of Mindanao is home to some of the most unique landscapes and places to see in the Philippines where safety and security have never been an issue.
 With so many hidden gems just waiting to be discovered, Mindanao deserves a chance to be on any adventurer’s travel bucket list.